 Protests, transparency and the changing face of higher ed

-Panelists at Tuesday's Council on Higher Education Accreditation meeting covered a wide range of pressing topics in the industry.
+Panelists at Tuesday's Council for Higher Education Accreditation meeting covered a wide range of pressing topics in the industry.

 The Council for Higher Education Accreditation hosted a workshop Tuesday, entitled “Perspectives on Accreditation,” where experts, policymakers, and stakeholders in the industry engaged in a conversation on some of the most pressing issues facing higher education.